aimenimran/CodSoftMLInternship/README.md

         - Note: The train dataset is to be converted from xlsx to csv before using.
 It was uploaded as xlsx due to large size.

-2. Handwritten Character Recognition:
+2. Movie Genre Prediction:
-   The second task involved building a model for recognizing handwritten characters.
-The code for this task is stored in the handwritten_character_recognition directory.
+   The second task involved building a model for predicting movie genres.
+The code for this task is stored in the movie_genre_prediction directory.
 Important files are:

-    - handwritten_character_recognition.ipynb: Jupyter Notebook with code for preprocessing, model training, and character recognition.
+    - movie_genre_prediction.ipynb: Jupyter Notebook with code for preprocessing, model training, and prediction.
-    - data/: Folder containing the dataset used to train and validate the handwritten character recognition model.
+    - data/: Folder containing link to the dataset used to train and validate the hagenre prediction model.

 3. SMS Spam Detection:
    The third task uses machine learning to train a spam detector to recognize and classify messages into spam and non-spam.
 The code for this task is stored in the sms_spam_detection directory.
 Important files are: